The Self-Organized Critical Multiverse: Conclusions

 Our region of dS vacua can be thought of as an input-driven dynamical system, with the driving term given by the volume influx from the environment.
 As such the region is performing computation.
 It will be interesting to see whether various information-theoretic measures of computational efficiency, such as active information storage~\cite{AIS} and information transfer entropy~\cite{transfer entropy}, are maximized at the critical Page lifetime distribution.
 This might establish a tantalizing and potentially deep connection between minimal computational complexity of the vacuum search process~\cite{Denef:2006ad,Carifio:2017bov,Carifio:2017nyb,Halverson:2018cio,Cole:2019enn,Halverson:2020opj} and maximal computational capabilities of optimal landscape regions as input-driven systems.

-{\bf Acknowledgements:} We thank James Halverson, Cody Long, Onkar Parrikar and Sam Wong for helpful discussions.
+{\bf Acknowledgements:} We thank James Halverson, Cody Long, Onkar Parrikar and Sam Wong for enlightening discussions, as well as an anonymous referee for helpful feedback.
 This work is supported by the US Department of Energy (HEP) Award DE-SC0013528, NASA ATP grant 80NSSC18K0694, and by the Simons Foundation Origins of the Universe Initiative.